“Workplace rights are human rights.” — Eleanor Roosevelt

 As stated by the Office of the Labor Commissioner, all Nevada-based employers must pay their staff overtime if:

-- An employee makes less than one and one half times minimum wage per hour.
+- An employee makes less than one and one-half times Nevada’s minimum wage per hour.
 In this case, employers must pay the employee overtime for any time worked over 8 hours in a 24-hour work period.
 This applies to all employees who make less than $10.88 per hour (who receive EHB), as well as employees who make less than $12.38 per hour (and do not receive health benefits).

-- An employee makes more than one and a half times minimum wage, overtime is required when that employee works more than 40 hours a week.
-This is based on the Fair Labor Standards Act and applies to all employees, regardless of their wage.
+- An employee makes more than one and a half times Nevada’s minimum wage, overtime is required when that employee works more than 40 hours a week.
+This is based on the Fair Labor Standards Act and applies to all employees, regardless of their hourly wage.

-What makes Nevada overtime laws unique, is that it is one of only a few states that have implemented daily overtime requirements (in addition to overtime in relation to a 40-hour work week).
+What makes Nevada overtime laws unique, is that it is one of only a few states that have implemented daily overtime requirements (in addition to overtime in relation to a 40-hour workweek).

-In terms of overtime pay, the rate is 1.5 times the employee’s regular pay rate.
+In terms of overtime pay, the rate is 1.5 times the employee’s regular rate.
 This applies to both examples stated above (those who work in excess of 40 hours a week and those who work in excess of eight hours in a 24-hour period).

 Industries Most Impacted by Nevada Overtime Law